Slogstin/HD_Archies-Magnificent-And-Mysterious-Maze/README.md

 The map was built around the Naturist loadout, so it's recommended to start with that at least for the first run(s).

+No, the music is not broken.
+It just plays when you open the door.

 Difficulties change the number of Archviles on the map.
 (Hideous and Beautiful have the same number of Archies though.)

 There are Co-op spawns and Co-op exclusive monsters & items.
 (Someone please test this map in Co-op, so i know if it's good or too easy.)